 By pressing <F2> or choosing SETTINGS > Render info you can show/hide extra information including the camera coordinate system in the lower left corner, the local coordinate system of the active layer, the crosshair in the centre and the safe.
 This information is automatically hidden when exporting to picture or video.

 For example you can visualise the position and rotation of the camera layer (or any other layer) by making it the active layer and pressing <F2>.

 Next to using the Layers dropdown, you can select a camera layer by double clicking on its viewport.
 Make sure not to click on a layer because this way, the layer will be selected instead.
 The active viewport can be identified by pressing <F2>.

-When you apply an effect to the camera layer, the render output is used as the 1st texture.
+When an effect is applied to the camera layer, the render output is used as the 1st texture.
 This way the effect can be used as a post-processing effect.

 Effects specifically designed for use in the camera layer can be found in the Camera folder.
 The effects in the Filters folder also work great applied to the camera layer.